10 best graphic design project management software tools for creative teams in 2026

 Best project management software for graphic design agencies and IT companies

-Asana is particularly useful for companies that have complex projects with multiple tasks and stakeholders.
+Asana is particularly useful for companies with complex projects involving multiple tasks and stakeholders.
 Graphic design agencies, marketing teams, and IT departments are some of the industries that could benefit from Asana’s project management features.

 Additional uses

-Asana offers advanced process automation, which allows teams to automate repetitive tasks, such as sending notifications, setting reminders, and updating project status.
+Asana offers advanced process automation that enables teams to automate repetitive tasks, such as sending notifications, setting reminders, and updating project status.
 This ability makes the tool highly efficient and enables even more organized graphic design project management.

 8. Coda

-Coda is a powerful all-in-one creative project management software that can be used for graphic design project management.
-It combines the features of a document editor, spreadsheet, and project management software, making it highly customizable and adaptable to various use cases.
+Coda is powerful, all-in-one creative project management software for graphic design projects.
+It combines the features of a document editor, spreadsheet, and project management software, making it highly customizable and adaptable to a range of use cases.

 With Coda, teams can create customized workflows, assign tasks, track progress, and collaborate in real time.
-Its extensive library of templates and integrations with other software, such as Adobe Creative Cloud, make it a valuable tool for graphic design project management.
+Its extensive library of templates and integrations with other software, such as Adobe Creative Cloud, make it a valuable tool for managing graphic design projects.

 Pros

-• It allows for highly customizable workflows, with the ability to create unique templates and automation.
+• It allows highly customizable workflows, enabling the creation of unique templates and automations.

 • The possibility of real-time collaboration and commenting makes it easy for teams to work together on projects.

-• Combines features of a document editor, spreadsheet, and project management software, allowing for various use cases.
+• Combines features of a document editor, spreadsheet, and project management software, enabling a range of use cases.

-• It integrates with other software like Adobe Creative Cloud, making it a valuable graphic design project management tool.
+• It integrates with other software, such as Adobe Creative Cloud, making it a valuable graphic design project management tool.

 • Its drag-and-drop functionality and user-friendly interface make it easy for teams to adapt to their specific needs and workflows.